relaycc/receiver/README.md

 **The best way to add Web3 messaging to your site!**

-Relay Receiver is a [React](https://reactjs.org/) library that makes it easy to add Web3 messaging to your site.
+Relay Receiver is a [React](https://reactjs.org/) library that makes it easy to add a web3 site inbox to your website.

-- 🔥 Out-of-the-box wallet-to-wallet messaging.
+- 🔥 Out-of-the-box wallet-to-wallet messaging, to a site admin or between users.
 - ✅ Easily customizable.
 - 🦄 Built on top of [XMTP](https://xmtp.com) and [wagmi](https://github.com/tmm/wagmi)

 ## Quick start

 Check out the example using [create-react-app](https://create-react-app.dev/).
+Installs the same version that is on try.relay.cc

 ```bash
 git clone https://github.com/relaycc/receiver-example-cra.git